UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 ## **Analysis**

-A classification model was built with python scripts using the sk-learn `RandomForestRegressor` algorithm and allowed us to predict a sensory score based on the physiochemical testing information recorded for each wine(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
-Because of the privacy constraints of the data our dataset is somewhat limited since useful potentially factors that might influence the scoring such as grape types, brand names, or price are not available to us.
+A regression model was built with python scripts using the sk-learn `RandomForestRegressor` algorithm and allowed us to predict a sensory score based on the physiochemical testing information recorded for each wine(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
+Because of the privacy constraints of the data, our dataset is somewhat limited since potentially useful factors that might influence the scoring such as grape types, brand names, or price are not available to us.
 Assumptions we made regarding this dataset are that the quality scores came from the opinions of wine critics and that testing for all wines was consistent.